 — Donald Knuth

 Don't abstract when you don't have to.
-Often causes pain, results in bloated code and fewer developers understand what is going on.
+Premature optimization often causes pain, results in bloated code, and fewer developers understand what is going on.
 Write tests instead so that you can safely refactor when really needed.

-Remember: Ugly code is not a problem as long as there are tests, there are no security issues and you can easily refactor later.
+Ugly code is not a problem as long as there are tests, there are no security issues, and it can be easily refactored later.
 Nobody needs beautiful code that doesn't work.